Chakras | Prana Transformation and Distribution Centers

 7. Sahasrara Chakra (Crown Chakra)

-As said, there are also a number of “minor” Chakras, let’s say, smaller energy distribution centers (“affiliates” of the main Chakras), which are located throughout the body.
+As already said above, there are additionally a number of “minor” Chakras, let’s say, smaller energy distribution centers (“affiliates” of the principal Chakras) that are located throughout the body.
 In fact, some important acupressure points or Marma points, as they are called in Ayurveda Medicine and Yoga, are associated with these minor Chakras.

 The seven main Chakras are thought to be located along the Sushumna Nadi, which is one of the three principal energy channels in Ayurvedic and Yogic theory.
 The Sushumna Nadi energy channel runs along the spinal cord through the seven principal Chakras.
 It’s considered the central, primordial channel for the flow of Prana Life Energy in the body.